Core Calculators

 2026 Update: This calculator is updated with current UK Global Tariff (UKGT) rates and reflects the latest Postponed VAT Accounting (PVA) and CDS migration guidelines for April 2026.

-For UK importers buying from China, the three major cost components are:
+For UK importers buying from the US, the three major cost components are:

 1. UKGT Customs Duty — assessed on the CIF value (product + freight + insurance) at your commodity code's duty rate